sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 In this penultimate step, you're going to seed your fledgling OData service with data.
 This will allow you to better kick the tires and discover that yes, this really is a fully functional CRUD+Q OData service that you have created.

 Add a new directory below the `db/` directory, called `data/`, and in there, create a comma-separated value (CSV) file.
-Given the right names, CSV files in this directory are automatically read, and the data within imported, into corresponding entities, and that data can then be served by the OData service.
+Given the right names, CSV files in this directory are automatically read, and the data within imported, into the corresponding entities, and that data can then be served in the OData service.

 In order for this to work, the names of the CSV files are important, and are based on a combination of namespace and entity name, separated by a dash.